cadenmcmann/StackWise/api-documentation.md

 - `needs_onboarding`: Whether the user needs to go through the onboarding flow (always `true` for new signups)

 Errors
-- 400 if invalid input
+- 400 if invalid input or invalid phone number format
-- 409 if email already exists
+- 409 if email or phone number already exists

 #### POST /auth/login
-Logs in an existing user and returns a JWT.
+Logs in an existing user with email/password OR phone/password and returns a JWT.

-Request
+Request (Email)
 ```http
 POST {{baseUrl}}auth/login
 Content-Type: application/json